Director of Medieval Studies

 Ph.D., Brown University

 Dr. Wheeler has received SMU’s Outstanding Teacher Award six times, and she is a recipient of the Phi Beta Kappa Perrine Prize for excellence in scholarship and teaching.
-She was appointed by the Medieval Academy of America to found TEAMS (Committee on Teaching Medieval Studies) and has been elected to many professional leadership positions (Councillor of The Medieval Academy of America, President of the Council of Editors of Learned Journals, Council Nominating Committee for the national Phi Beta Kappa Society, etc.) A frequent historical and literary consultant for the A&E, the History Channel, and BBC, she was also selected as a “Great Teacher” for the distinguished Teaching Company.
-An international committee of professional colleagues and friends founded the Bonnie Wheeler Fund (www.bonniewheelerfund.org), which serves to support women faculty, in her honor in 2010.
+She was appointed by the Medieval Academy of America to found TEAMS (Committee on Teaching Medieval Studies) and has been elected to many professional leadership positions (Councillor of The Medieval Academy of America, President of the Council of Editors of Learned Journals, Council Nominating Committee for the national Phi Beta Kappa Society, etc.) A frequent historical and literary consultant for A&E, the History Channel and the British Broadcasting Corp., she was also selected as a “Great Teacher” for the distinguished Teaching Company.
+An international committee of professional colleagues and friends founded the Bonnie Wheeler Fund (www.bonniewheelerfund.org), which supports women faculty, in her honor in 2010.
 A festschrift in her honor—Magistra Doctissima: Essays in Honor of Bonnie Wheeler—was published in 2013.

 - Feminea Medievalia I: Representations of the Feminine in the Middle Ages, Texas Medieval Association (Cambridge, UK and Dallas: Academia Press, 1993).